VR51/Ubuntu-Runscript/README.md

 # Ubuntu-Runscript

 Software collection installer for *ubuntu distros.
 Works with KDE Neon too.
-Runscript assumes it is being run in the 18.04 Bionic release.
+Runscript assumes it is being run in the 21.01 hirsute release.

 This is an interactive software installer that adds preconfigured sets of useful software packages to Ubuntu and Kubuntu distros, including KDE Neon.